schucda/Learning_Leadership/IT_Operating_Model/CEB_New_IT_Operating_Model.md

 - [ ] Benchmark the effectiveness of your Agile teams. | *Agile Improvement Diagnostic (CEB Applications)*
 - [ ] Develop a change-management program to support continuous delivery. | *Molina Healthcare’s Managing Change in Engineering Practices (CEB Infrastructure)*

-Map customer journey maps to business capabilities. | State Farm’s Applying a Customer-Experience Lens to IT Planning
+- [ ] Map customer journey maps to business capabilities. | *State Farm’s Applying a Customer-Experience Lens to IT Planning (CEB Architecture)*
-(CEB Architecture)
-■■ Use customer personas to change how IT staff think about customer experience. |
-Consider the Customer Experience
+- [ ] Use customer personas to change how IT staff think about customer experience. | *Consider the Customer Experience (CEB Architecture)*
-(CEB Architecture)
-■■ Learn about the importance of reducing customer effort. | About the Effortless
+- [ ] Learn about the importance of reducing customer effort. | *About the Effortless Experience (CEB)*
-Experience (CEB)
-■■ Plan the rollout of a DevOps model. |
-DevOps Implementation Roadmap
-(CEB Applications)